 If you or someone you know is in an abusive relationship, safety planning is important.
 Whether the person is leaving the relationship or staying in it, safety planning can help make decisions and determine resources before an abusive incident starts.
 That way, if abuse happens, the person can quickly get to a safer situation.

 To read about specific suggestions for safety planning online and in social media, visit our page on increasing safety online, found here.
-There are several websites for safety planning, including an interactive guide for college students and a mobile app.
+There are several websites for safety planning and a mobile app.

 Here are some safety planning basics*, which can vary depending upon living situation, employment situation, and financial situation.
 Remember, you can always contact the resources found here, for help.

 Safety Planning Basics

 If you are planning to end an abusive relationship, there are some other steps you can take to increase your safety.
 The decision to leave an abusive relationship can be very important and healthy, and you should end such a relationship carefully.
 Ending an abusive relationship is different than ending a healthy one, because your former partner may not respect the boundaries you want to create.
 They may try and make you feel guilty.
 Consider these suggestions for making the break-up work for you.*

 After Breaking Up

 Unfortunately, ending an abusive relationship does not automatically make you safe.
 Follow these steps to keep yourself safe after a break-up.

 If you or someone you know is being stalked, it can be frightening.
 People who are experiencing stalking often struggle with the best way to respond.
 It's important to note that stalkers are usually encouraged by any contact with the people they are stalking and that behaviors can escalate very quickly.
 What may initially seem annoying can become frightening and dangerous.
 For this reason, it's important to take stalking behaviors seriously.